Gubbi: William Arthur Memorial Church

 The William Arthur Memorial Church is located on the Bangalore-Honavar Road at Gubbi Town, about 80 km from Bangalore.
 It was named after William Arthur, an Irish Wesleyan missionary and Canarese scholar who served in Gubbi.
-The church is painted turquoise blue and built in a Gothic style, and was completed in 1904.
+The church is painted turquoise blue, built in a Gothic style, and was completed in 1904.
 The present structure, which replaced the old Gubbi Chapel, was built by Thomas Hodson and William Arthur.

 Hoblis in Gubbi

 There are six hoblis in Gubbi taluk including Hagalavadi, Chelur, Nitturu, Gubbi (Kasaba hobli), Kadaba and C. S. Pura.

 Transport

-Rail

-Gubbi has a railway station (Gubbi railway station).
-It lies on Bangalore-Arsikere-Hubli line.
+Gubbi railway station lies on the Bangalore-Arsikere-Hubli line.